Stegnerd/Woodsman/Learnings.md

             https://guides.gradle.org/migrating-build-logic-from-groovy-to-kotlin/
             if you use the imperative apply() function to apply a plugin, then you will have to use the configure<T>() function to configure that plugin

+## 3
+When having multiple build flavors you need to extend the google-services to have extra groups in the client array. ie dev, qa, production